-Head of Faculty and Director of Music Miss A Green
+Head of Faculty and Director of Music Mrs A Green

 The course aims to develop performing and composing skills, broaden musical experiences, understanding and knowledge and enable you to engage with and appreciate the diverse heritage of music.